dnxjcui/neuromorphic-screens/REPORT.md

    - Static screens produce few events
    - Check that screen capture permissions are granted

-3. **"FLTK GUI doesn't start"**
+3. **"ImGui GUI doesn't start"**
-   - Ensure FLTK is built at `C:\Program Files\fltk-1.4.4\build\lib\Release\fltk.lib`
+   - Ensure ImGui is available at `C:\Program Files\imgui`
-   - Check that all Windows libraries are available (gdiplus, user32, etc.)
+   - Check that DirectX 11 is available on the system
-   - Verify the .evt file exists and is valid
+   - Verify the .aedat file exists and is valid

 4. **"Build errors"**
    - Ensure Visual Studio 2022 is installed with C++ tools
    - Check that CMake 3.16+ is in PATH
    - Verify OpenMP is available
-   - Make sure FLTK is properly built
+   - Make sure ImGui is properly installed

 #### Performance Tips: